 Magnesium Helps Open Airways

 Magnesium is a known mild bronchodilator of smooth muscles in the airway, which helps to increase airflow to the lungs.
-As a result, increases in the intakes of magnesium in the diet have been proven to be beneficial for lung function responsiveness and decreased wheezing.
+As a result, increasing magnesium in the diet has been proven to be beneficial for lung function responsiveness and decreased wheezing.
 Furthermore, increasing magnesium in the diet has also led to a higher, forced expiratory volume.

 The Correlation Between Lung Cancer and Low Magnesium